rishichawda/rishikc.com/src/content/blog/managing-react-application-state-without-redux/index.md

 banner: "content/blog/managing-react-application-state-without-redux/banner.jpg"
 ---

-**_Disclaimer:_** _This solution is best suited for small scale projects, and its main motive is to explore the new APIs React provides rather than trying to replace any traditional solutions._
+**_Disclaimer_**_: This solution is best suited for small scale projects, and its main motive is to explore the new APIs React provides rather than trying to replace any traditional solutions._

 <br/>

 So when was the last time you tried managing application state, without Redux?
 As far as I can remember, for me, it was probably during the time I had started learning and playing around with React.
-Although I had known about Redux at the time when I did try not using it, I just wanted to do it because I didn't want to add **three** dependencies to my react application just for managing a really small application state.
+Although I had known about Redux at the time when I did try not using it, I just wanted to do it because I didn’t want to add three dependencies to my react application just for managing a tiny application state.
 Of course, when we talk about using redux, we are also going to use `react-redux` and middleware too!

-I basically did it in two different ways ( which most of us, might have tried at some point as well ) :
+I did it in two different ways ( which most of us, might have tried at some point as well )

-- Using localStorage and custom listeners.
+- Using `localStorage` and custom listeners.

 - Using the Context API.

 <br>

-**But** in this article, we're not going to discuss that.
-We're going to see another way of managing the state, which is fairly new -- using **_Hooks_**.
+**_But_** in this article, we’re not going to discuss that.
+We’re going to see another way of managing the state, which is relatively new — using **_Hooks_**.

 So, let's set up a react project and add a root component, like so :